zackse/linux/Documentation/media/uapi/v4l/buffer.rst

 :ref:`VIDIOC_DQBUF <VIDIOC_QBUF>` ioctl.
 In the multi-planar API, some plane-specific members of struct :c:type:`v4l2_buffer`, such as pointers and sizes for each plane, are stored in struct struct :c:type:`v4l2_plane` instead.
-In that case, struct struct :c:type:`v4l2_buffer` contains an array of plane structures.
+In that case, struct :c:type:`v4l2_buffer` contains an array of plane structures.

 Dequeued video buffers come with timestamps.
 The driver decides at which